the 8th annual

 This workshop seeks to both inspire and console those composing their first poetry collection, or subsequent collection.
 To meet said goals the following topics will be explored by means of open discussion and illustration: generating content; revision and radical revision; the submission process; manuscript organization systems; recruiting objective reader/s; and identifying reasonable vs unreasonable goals and expectations.
 I have found that allowing the workshop to breathe and move on its own terms produces outcomes far more empowering and enjoyable that those derived from a cold, rigid lecture techniques.
 Just because creative writing itself is deathly challenging, doesn’t mean that one’s workshop experience should follow suit.
 Nonsense.
 Besides, tons of studies out there continue to show that when folks are having fun in learning environments, then, cohesion, too, is taking place.
 Cohesion: that all important ingredient assigned to Community.
 Community: code for warmth, involvement, emersion, and most certainly—laughter.

-Susan Mihalic (F/NF/M) – Live
+Susan Mihalic (F/NF/M) – Live (FULL)

 From the Mind to the Page: A Generative Writing Workshop